Clergy & Staff

-The Reverend Janet R. Gooltz, DMin began theological studies while raising four children.
-She is a graduate of Vassar College and Weston Jesuit School of Theology and holds a Doctor of Ministry in Pastoral Care from the Graduate Theological Foundation.
-Following ordination in 1984 she became the ﬁrst Director of Pastoral Care at Mount Auburn Hospital in Cambridge, MA.
-She is board certiﬁed by the Association of Professional Chaplains.
+The Reverend Dr. Janet R. Gooltz began theological studies while raising her four children.
+She is a graduate of Vassar College and Weston Jesuit School of Theology.
+She holds a Doctor of Ministry (DMin) from the Graduate Theological Foundation.
+Now retired she was board certified by the Association of Professional Chaplains.

 Licensed Lay Pastoral Care Ministers

 Sharon Mather is a "cradle Episcopalian".
 She is a graduate of Education for Ministry (EFM), serves as a lay minister, and belongs to the Order of the Daughters of the King, Clare of Assisi Chapter.
-Other parish involvement includes Advent's ECW, Helping Hands for Children in Crisis, Advent's Neighborhood Link Coordinator.
-She is licensed by the Diocese of Arizona as a Pastoral Care Leader and as such will be doing pastoral home and hospital visitations offering the comfort of anointing, healing prayers and Eucharist.
+Other parish involvement includes Advent's ACW, Helping Hands for Children in Crisis, Advent's Neighborhood Link Coordinator.
+She is licensed by the Diocese of Arizona as a Pastoral Care Leader and does pastoral home and hospital visitations offering the comfort of anointing, healing prayers and Eucharist.

 Other Directors & Administrators